harvester/docs/docs/install/usb-install.md

 # sudo dd if=<path_to_iso> of=<path_to_usb_device> bs=64k
 ```

+When using a USB to mount the Harvester ISO disk, you may be directed to Grub2.
+In this case, it helps to know what to set the root partition to and know the location the `grub.cfg`.

+You can see the current root partition in the `grub.cfg`.
+To view the `grub.cfg` from the ISO, run the command `chainloader /boot/grub2/x86_64-efi/grub.efi`.

+To set a new root partition, run the command `set root = (hdN,msdos1)`, where N denotes N numbers of possible drives.
+N should be the drive your USB is mounted to.

 ## Common issues

 ### When booting from a USB installation flash drive, a `GRUB _` text is displayed, but nothing happens